LiorBenSidi/LiorBenSidi/README.md

 # I'm Lior Ben Sidi

-**Information Systems Engineering student** passionate about transforming data into intelligent, human-centered solutions — from databases to dashboards — with strong multi-language programming skills and hands-on experience in Linux environments.
+**Information Systems Engineering student**, passionate about transforming data into intelligent, human-centered solutions — from databases to dashboards — with strong multi-language programming skills and hands-on experience in Linux environments.

 ---